 - Official transcripts from all undergraduate and graduate institutions attended.

 - Two (2) letters of recommendation, preferably from past professors (in accordance with AU format).

 - Current curriculum vitae that summarizes the applicant’s credentials.

 - Prerequisite coursework in developmental psychology, acoustics, biological sciences, physical sciences, professional writing, exceptional child education, and statistics.
 The coursework must be completed prior to admission.

 - An interview with one or more faculty members from the MS in Speech and Language Pathology program.

-- A statement of purpose (to be discussed during the admissions interview), which should be one-page long.
+- A statement of purpose (to be completed virtually), which should be one-page long.
 It must provide a clear indication of the applicant’s interest in the field, short and long-term career goals, as well as demonstrate writing and communication abilities.

 Once the Admissions Office receives all the required documentation and the interview process is completed, academic program advisors will contact successful candidates to provide program direction and guidance.

 After all the required documentation is received and an interview completed by the Office of Admissions, academic program advisors reach out to successful candidates with program direction and advisement.

 The Master of Science degree educational program in speech-language pathology at Albizu University is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, 2200 Research Boulevard #310, Rockville, MD, 20850; Phone: (800) 498-2071 or (301) 296-5700.